mvolkmann/blog/src/python/jupyter.md

 Right-click in the file browser to copy, create, delete, download, open, or rename a file or folder.

+Tabs can be dragged to a new location similar to VS Code.
+This includes dragging them so that multiple tabs are visible at the same time.

 Many image formats are supported and can be opened in a tab.
 Scroll to position the visible portion of the image.
 Press the "=" and "-" keys to zoom in and out.